QCaudron/cw_affixes/README.md

 ## Using `cw_ngrams`

+### Install

+You'll need a Python 3.7+ environment.
+Ensure you have [poetry](https://python-poetry.org/) installed, then simply call `poetry install`.

+### Running

-This simple Python 3.7+ module should be called via the command-line :
+The main script should be called via the command-line :

 ```bash
 python cw_ngrams.py